RajuGujjalapati/MachineLearning/README.md

 ### Seaborn

-Do you know, I am one of the person who satisfied very much when i am using this package LOL!.
+Do you know, I am one of the person who satisfied very much when i am using this package <3!.
 No need to set ticks, labels, color's.
 Cool Right!!!!!

-I was bit surprised and learning mainly used techniques and applied.
-But this becomes when i am plotting more data.<br> whether i have to set big figure size (or) sometimes i can't even zoom my data.
-I frequently download the data and zooming it for better understading.
+But this becomes not so coool, when i want to plot the data in more efficient way.<br> whether i have to set big figure size (or) sometimes i can't even zoom my data.
+I frequently download the data and zooming it for better understanding.

 ### Plotly

 A better package i have never seen before.
-Plotly is build on matplotlib and seaborn.
+Plotly is build on matplotlib and seaborn( I hope so).
 <br>Its cool javascript based front end allows do any tasks like zoooooooming, selecting particular and downloading it. what not!!

 Basically i have used almost seaborn and plotly packages for my visualizations.